cjstoddard/Clockworkpi-uConsole/README.md

 5. Safely Overclock your uConsole

 The Raspberry Pi Compute Module CPU speed is 1.5 Ghz, and the GPU speed is 500 Mhz.
 Most people find this barely usable.
 You can kick this up by overclocking your CPU and GPU.
-I have done this many times and I have never had a problem with these settings.
+I have done this many times with various Raspberry Pi 4's and I have never had a problem with these settings.
 While this speed is still not great, you will find the system much more usable.
 Run the following command;

     sudo nano /boot/firmware/config.txt